Re-Mary/Re-Mary/README.md

 - 👋 Hi, I’m @Re-Mary
-- 👀 I’m interested in 3D visualisation and web-development
+- 👀 I’m interested in UX/UI and Human-Oriented Design
-- 🌱 I’m currently learning JavaScript and would like to start a project.
+- 🌱 I’m currently studying software engineering at Austrian University of Applied Science, Burgenland
-- 💞️ I’m looking to collaborate on 3D visualising projects.
+- 💞️ In my free time I#m painting and have collaborations with illustrators from alll over the world.
+And I’m looking for further collaborations :)
 - 📫 How to reach me?
-You can  write me an e-mail: vereskovaia@gmail.com
+You can  write me an e-mail: ami.mari.art@gmail.com

 <!---
 Re-Mary/Re-Mary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.